 For a more “organized” kid-friendly adventure in City Park, pop into the Louisiana Children’s Museum.
 Sitting on over 8.5 acres of land, the museum offers a multitude of indoor & outdoor family-friendly attractions.

 The activities at the Louisiana Children’s Museum are suitable for children of all ages.
-Learning experiences include heritage, food, and nature theme.
+Learning experiences include heritage, food, and nature themes.

 Children will love the nearby Carousel Gardens Amusement Park.
 Operating for over a century, the historic park offers several exciting rides.
 Kids will also delight in a walk through a storybook-themed playground.